 From the Public Library of Science media release:

 Funding: The authors are each paid a salary by the Public Library of Science, and they wrote this editorial during their salaried time.

 Citation: The PLoS Medicine Editors (2011) "Poor Diet in Shift Workers: A New Occupational Health Hazard?"
 PLoS Med 8(12): e1001152. doi:10.1371/journal.pmed.1001152

 Next post: Cell phone notifications may be driving you to distraction 2015-07-11 17:53:20

 Other posts tagged nutrition, shift work, diet, diabetes, policies:

 · [New work schedule could cure your social jetlag] · [New reset button discovered for circadian clock] · [Obesity-attributable absenteeism among US workers costs the nation more than $8 billion annually] · [Long work hours for moms mean less sleep, higher BMIs for preschoolers] · [Sleep disorders found to be highly prevalent in firefighters] · [Long term shift work linked to impaired brain power] · [Biological clock disruptions increase breast cancer risk] · [Note to young men: Being fat does not pay] · [Working long hours linked to increased risk of type 2 diabetes] · [How parents juggle work hours may influence the weight of their kids] · [Physical fitness associated with less pronounced effect of sedentary behavior]

 Don't forget: there is a search box on every page!

 Who has used Wellergize Products and Services?
-Bell Canada, for one.
+Seneca College, for one.
 Ask us how we can help your organization.

 Wellergize Workplace Wellness Programs: Prevention, Recognition, Assistance.